Typeform/foreyes/README.md

 ### Running all tests

-Use `yarn katt visual-test-all`.
+Use `yarn katt test-all`.
 Screenshots will be aptly named for every component and whether it's a kitchen sink or a custom template.

 Note that with **many** components this may take a while and take some space (~1MB/10 components)